Support: Annual meetings

 - Annual Parish Meeting results

-Elections of lay representatives to deanery synods are due to take place at Annual Parochial Church Meetings in 2014.
+Elections of lay representatives to deanery synods are due to take place at Annual Parochial Church Meetings in 2017 and 2024.
 In December letters were sent to PCC Secretaries to inform them of the number of places allocated for lay representatives of their parishes on the deanery synods.

 The allocation is determined by the number of persons on the church’s electoral roll.
 Please note that the allocation remains the same throughout the three year term.
 For details of the allocations, please download ‘Representation on Deanery Synods’ from the resources section of this page.